defactor-com/documentation/docs/smart-contracts/erc20-collateral-pool-contract/example.md

 As an example, the first time someone lends to the pool, the `rewardPerToken` will be `0`, the `rewardRate` will be the interest rate of the pool, and the `lastUpdated` will be the timestamp of the block when the first lender lent to the pool.
 The next time someone lends to the pool, the `rewardPerToken` will be updated based on the time passed since the last time someone lent, the `rewardRate` will be updated based on the amount of money borrowed, and the `lastUpdated` will be updated to the timestamp of the block when the last lender lent, and so forth until the pool finishes its active time.

-Lets consider the following example to better understand how this flow works:
+Let's consider the following example to better understand how this flow works:

 ## Pool lifecycle